Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: A Model for Non-Reciprocal Ternary Phase Separation

 where the coefficients are given by $a=3-\chi-\chi_0/3$, $c=\chi_0-9/2$ and $b=9$.
 The truncation to quartic order is justified for small values of the order parameters $\phi_i$.
 The derivation of the expression \eqref{eq:bulkfree} is presented in \ref{app:Model}.

 Notably different from the standard Cahn-Hilliard (Model B) theory for binary mixtures, our bulk free energy density contains a cubic term.
-While this cubic term renders the transition from mixed to phase separation discontinuous, it is essential: without it, the local part of the free energy reduces to
+While this cubic term renders the transition from mixed to phase separation discontinuous, it is essential: without it, the local part of the free energy density reduces to

-resulting in a highly degenerate free energy landscape with infinitely many minima related by rotations in composition space.
+resulting in a highly degenerate free energy landscape with a continuous family of minima related by rotations in composition space.
 The cubic term breaks the symmetry and fixes three minima in composition space, each dominated by a single component.
 To avoid binary (rather than ternary) phase separations becoming the energy minima, we require $c<0$.
 Additionally, and as usual \cite{CahnHilliard}, we include gradient terms $\sum\kappa(\nabla\phi_i)^2$ to penalise sharp spatial variations in $\phi_i$.
 To preserve symmetry between the three phases, the gradient coefficients $\kappa$ have been chosen to be equal.
 Throughout the simulations in this work, we use $a=-0.1, b=9,c=-1, \kappa=0.4$.
+In particular, this choice of $\kappa$ ensures that the interface width is in the appropriate range for the numerical study made later of the Neumann angles: much larger $\kappa$ would produce narrow interfaces which are difficult to be resolved accurately on a grid, whereas significantly smaller $\kappa$ would make it harder to locate the interface.
+It can be set to unity through a rescaling of the length scale and does not change our results qualitatively.

 A linear stability analysis of how a homogeneous phase responds to perturbations in the two independent scalar order parameters ($\phi_1$, $\phi_2$) reveals the spinodal region, within which the system becomes locally unstable to such perturbations and spontaneously phase separate according to conserved dynamics, governed by the equations